omerFarukKAAN/BasicShell/README.md

 # BasicShell
 Operating Systems project

-The name of the program is “myShell".
-It works with the command "./myShell" entered from the terminal.
+The name of the program is “myshell".
+It works with the command "./myshell" entered from the terminal.